solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 <a name="ind-practice2"></a>
 ## Independent Practice: Applying Your Own Python Workflow (20 mins)

+### DISCUSION

+Given your interests and knowledge, which are you more interested in learning about:

+- practical applications of python, or
+- python fundamentals?

+> Instructor Note:
+> ### ACTIVITY CHOICES
+>
+> You can chose either of the two options outlined below.
+You can do this running a discussion with the students or a poll?
+For instance - *which are you more interested in learning about - python fundamentals or practical applications of python?*
+>
+> #### OPTION 1
+>
-> Instructor Note: You can use the Iris Data set example included in the materials to follow up the introduction to pandas in the previous section.
-Alternatively, you can tackle programming tasks like the ones suggested below:
+> You can use the [Iris Dataset notebook included in the materials](./code/Python101_Part2_IndPractice.ipynb) to follow up the introduction to pandas in the previous section.
+Note that the notebook makes reference to the [Iris Dataset included here](./code/data/iris.csv).
+>
+> This activity lets the students to see practical applications of python
+>
+> #### OPTION 2
+>  Alternatively, you can tackle programming tasks to cover the python fundamentals covered earlier on.
+See the suggestions below:

+### Suggested programming tasks (Option 2)

 1. A recipe you are reading states how many grams you need for the ingredient.
 Unfortunately, your store only sells items in ounces.
 Create a program to convert grams to ounces.